Effective Date: March 27, 2020

 6. Why (and How) We Use Personal Data

 6.1 We only use personal data when we have a lawful basis for doing so.
 Sometimes, we rely on your consent to use personal data.
 When we do, we will always give you the option to withdraw your consent at any time.

 6.2 The following list sets out how we use personal data, and the lawful basis for doing so:

 - Completing a transaction.
 We need Basic Data in order for you to register for an account with us so that we can send you information you’ve requested, download the Neph+® app, and provide any other service that you have asked us to do.
-We need this information in order to be able to fulfil our part of our contract with you, and so collecting this data is necessary to the performance of our contract with you (GDPR art.
+We need this information in order to be able to fulfill our part of our contract with you, and so collecting this data is necessary to the performance of our contract with you (GDPR art.
 6(1)(b)).